grafana/mimir/docs/configuration/config-file-reference.md

 [tenant_cleanup_delay: <duration> | default = 6h]

 # Max time for starting compactions for a single tenant.
 After this time no new
 # compactions for the tenant are started before next compaction cycle.
-0 =
+This can
+# help in multi-tenant environments to avoid single tenant using all compaction
+# time, but also in single-tenant environments to force new discovery of blocks
-# disabled.
+# more often.
+0 = disabled.
 # CLI flag: -compactor.max-compaction-time
 [max_compaction_time: <duration> | default = 0s]